davidjnevin/python_socket_101/README.md

  * Sends the message to the server
  * Receives data from the server
  * Displays the return message from the server

+## TCP Client Server

+Using TCP connect(), sendall() and recvall()

+source : An Introduction to Socket Programming with Python from [Network Fundamentals](https://www.educative.io/module/network-fundamentals)